 Specific drugs used for protection

-Various drugs are used to protect against malaria.
-As mentioned earlier none of these are perfect and they only start attacking the parasite after the liver stage of the disease life cycle has been completed.
+Various prophylaxis are used to protect against malaria.
+As mentioned earlier none of these are perfect and some only start attacking the parasite after the liver stage of the disease life cycle has been completed.
 In all cases it is necessary to ensure that adequate blood levels of the drugs are maintained during exposure and for at least a full four weeks afterwards.
-[Malaria Prophylaxis]

 It is essential that all travellers realise that malaria is a very serious disease.
-It can kill a patient very rapidly and as yet we have no vaccine against the disease.
+It can cause death in an ill patient very rapidly and there are no vaccine against the disease yet.
 The primary responsibility for protection against the disease rests firmly with the individual traveller.
-The prescribed drugs may assist but they do not provide complete protection.
+The prescribed drugs may assist but they do not provide complete protection

 If you think you have malaria

-Remember that patients may develop malaria despite having taken all reasonable care with both personal protection against mosquito bites and prophylactic drugs.
+Remember that patients may develop malaria, despite having taken all reasonable care with both personal protection against mosquito bites and prophylactic drugs.
 The disease may present many weeks or months after exposure.
-Certainly the disease has been initially seen many years after exposure in some patients.

-If you feel you may have malaria it is essential that you attend for detailed medical examination as soon as possible.
-Ensure that the medical staff realise your history of international travel to an at risk region of the world, either just recently or in the distant past.
+If you feel you may have malaria it is essential that you attend a doctor for detailed medical examination as soon as possible.
+Ensure that the medical staff are made aware of your history of international travel to at-risk regions of the world, even if in the distant past.